The definitive list is here, let the guzzling commence.

-This British restaurant, sitting pretty atop Trinity Leeds and accessed via its very own lift, is one slick Rick.
-Everything about it is suave, from the attentive wait staff who seem to notice you need a drink top-up even before you do, to the stunning dishes that have you jumping to take a picture before you dig in.
-Sure it’s posh, but it’s not only posh.
+This British restaurant, sitting pretty on the Trinity Leeds rooftop and accessed via its very own lift, is one slick Rick.
+Everything about it is suave, from the attentive wait staff who seem to notice you need a drink top-up before you do, to the stunning dishes that have you jumping to take a picture before you dig in.
+Sure it’s posh, but that’s not all.

-Executive Chef Lee Murdoch crafts his menus with the seasons and celebrates quality local produce.
-You can enjoy an a la carte feast with dishes like grouse with crispy leg, seared goose liver, black pudding rosti and roast beets, but why not go one step further with a seven-course tasting menu?
+The menus are crafted with the seasons in mind and celebrate quality local produce.
+You can enjoy an a la carte feast with dishes like Gressingham duck breast alongside pickled red cabbage puree, confit leg pastilla and duck fat rosti, or take it one step further with a seven-course tasting menu.
 The views from up there are pretty glorious too.
-For special occasions or a bit of pampering, it’s undoubtedly one of the best restaurants in Leeds.
+For those special occasions or a bit of pampering time, it’s undoubtedly one of the best restaurants in Leeds.

 Small in name but certainly not in nature, Poco is Leeds’ first Sicilian street food joint and it comes with attitude.
 Big, unapologetic flavours are served in the form of pizzas, arancini, rotisserie chicken, cannoli and traditional Italian sides.
 That’s your lot, but that’s all you need because the myriad toppings, fillings and daily specials mean you actually end up with a decent amount of choice.

 Authenticity is key at Poco.
-Everything on offer is utterly delicious and very good value – the supersized stuffed arancini balls are around £3 a pop.
-The pay-off is the seating as there are only a few stools and outside tables for when the weather is fair, but wild horses couldn’t stop the queues of hungry patrons that continue to flock here of a mealtime.
-It’s that good.
-Make sure you join them next time.
+Everything on offer is utterly delicious and amazing value for money – the supersized stuffed arancini balls are around £3 a pop.
+The pay-off is the seating, as there are only a few stools and outdoor tables for when the weather is fair, but even wild horses couldn’t stop the queues of hungry patrons that continue to flock here come mealtime.
+Yep, it’s that good.
+Make sure you join them next time the pizza cravings hit.

-Swoon-worthy Japanese fare for surprisingly affordable prices – that’s what you can expect from Senbon Sakura.
+Swoon-worthy Japanese fare at surprisingly affordable prices – that’s what you can expect from Senbon Sakura.
 This is good old cheap and cheerful dining.
-All your favourites are here, including traditional ramen with three different bases (the pork bone broth is slow cooked for no less than 18 hours), bento boxes packed with steamed rice and meats, and enough sushi rolls to fill up an entire page on the menu (it’s simpler at lunchtime and becomes more adventurous of an evening).
+All your favourites are here, including traditional ramen with three different bases (the pork bone broth is slow-cooked for no less than 18 hours), bento boxes packed with steamed rice and saucy meat, and enough sushi rolls to fill up an entire page on the menu.

-Honest, home-made and fresh, it’s a far cry from the stale sushi boxes stacked up on supermarket shelves.
-The simple dining room is verging on sparse, but let’s face it, all your attention is going to be on that steaming bowl of deliciousness right in front of you.
-And with great portions and very reasonable prices, it’s as close as you’ll get to guilt-free eating out in Leeds.
-Big bonus points for having the lesser-spotted tofu katsu curry on the menu too.
+Honest, homemade and fresh, it’s a far cry from the stale sushi boxes stacked up on supermarket fridge shelves.
+The dining room is decked out with colourful Japanese murals and cherry blossoms, but let’s face it, all your attention is going to be on that steaming bowl of deliciousness right in front of you.
+And with monster portions and undeniably reasonable prices, it’s as close as you’ll get to guilt-free eating out in Leeds.
+They get bonus points for having the lesser-spotted tofu katsu curry on the menu too.

 Heaney & Mill

-It was one of the most hotly anticipated openings of 2017, but does Home live up to the hype?
-In short, absolutely.
-Elizabeth Cottam and Mark Owens are the chefs at the helm, and they both come with serious foodie credentials – a fact that is evident when you browse their British-inspired menus and see the pretty plates of food flying past your table.
+Elizabeth Cottam is the chef at the helm at Home, and she comes with serious foodie credentials – a fact that is evident when you browse their British-inspired menus and see the pretty plates of food flying out of the kitchen.

-The restaurant was borne out of their love for fine dining and local produce, but rather than exclusive, they want visitors here to feel ‘at home’.
-It works.
-The staff are extremely friendly and take the time to explain each of the dishes that arrive as part of the five or ten-course tasting menus – you’ll jump from ale-braised short rib with black garlic and wild mushroom to poached apple with white tea, caramel and hazelnut in the blink of an eye.
+The restaurant was borne out of a love for fine dining and local produce, but rather than exclusive, they want visitors here to feel ‘at home’ – and it works.
+The staff are extremely friendly and take the time to explain each of the dishes that arrive as part of the 8, 10 or 12-course tasting menus – you’ll jump from rabbit dumplings with roasted garlic, to halibut with horseradish and Jerusalem artichokes in the blink of an eye.
 It may be a little pricier than your own home, but there’s no doubt it’s a darn sight tastier.